Ruubarb/CS50_Notes/Week 5 - Data Structures/PSet5/speller/spellerNotes.md

 The dictionary can be loaded using a hash table or a trie, each with their own advantages and disadvantages.

 #### Hash Table
+If a hash table is used, the words will be stored within the linked list nodes that are within the hash table.
+The hash table will essentially be an array of linked lists.

+A hash table has two disadvantages:
+Fixed size, so there will be problems if too many words are hashed.
+Collision, when multiple values are hashed to the same node.

+	typdef struct node
+	{
+		char word[LENGTH + 1];
+		struct node* next;
+	}
+	node;
+	node* hashtable[HASHTABLE_SIZE];

+If a hash table is used, it will iterate over every word, and each word will become a new node.
+That word/node will be hashed into the table.

 #### Trie
+If a trie is used, each letter will be stored in its own node starting from the root all the way to the bottom.
+Each node will contain an array of node* pointers, and each array element will point to another node.

+Tries have a dynamic capacity, and collision isn't a problem, but more code can be involved.

+	typedef struct node
+	{
+		bool is_word;
+		struct node* children[27];
+	}
+	node;
+	node* root;

+Using a **for loop**, each word will be iterated through the trie.
+Each element will be checked to see if the letter already exists.
+If it doesn't (NULL node), a new node is malloc'd.
+If the letter exists, the node has a value other than NULL, it moves onto the next node.
+If the end of the word is reached, **is_word** is set to true.

 ### Size()
 This function is the least complicated.
 It's suggested to have a running counter, as a global variable, in load and have size return that value.
+If a size function that counts every word is run, the runtime will increase significantly.

 ### Check()